ede1998/rip2/README.md

   [TARGETS]...
 File or directory to remove or unbury

 Flags:
-  -u, --unbury <target>        Restore the specified files or the last file if none are specified -s, --seance                 Prints files that were deleted in the current working directory -i, --inspect                Print some info about TARGET before burying -d, --decompose              Permanently deletes the graveyard
+  -u, --unbury                 Restore the specified files or the last file if none are specified -s, --seance                 Prints files that were deleted in the current working directory -i, --inspect                Print some info about TARGET before burying -d, --decompose              Permanently deletes the graveyard